up40-1/Project-G07/README.md

 Contributions are welcome.
 Open issues for bugs or feature requests.
 Include steps to reproduce and logs when possible.

-## License

-Add your license here (e.g. MIT).
-If you want I can add a `LICENSE` file.
-# G07 Remote Administration Tool

-A modern, feature-rich remote administration tool built with PyQt6 and Discord.

 ## Features

 - 🎨 Modern dark theme with smooth animations